Implement Passwordless Login

 2. Allowlist the Callback URL

-3. Complete the Configuration in Your PWA Kit Project
+3. Complete the Call Mode Configuration in Your PWA Kit Project

 Provide a callback URL to SLAS.
-That way, SLAS can send that URL all the information your site needs to create a login token (verification code or a link in an email or text) for a shopper.
-For more background information, see Passwordless Login with SLAS and Passwordless Login with SMS.
+That way, SLAS can send that URL all the information your site needs to create a login token—a verification code or a link in an email or text—for a shopper.
+For more background information, see Passwordless Login with One-Time Passwords using Callback URI

 SLAS makes an HTTP POST request to the callback URL to forward the shopper's credentials to a destination of your choosing, typically an email or marketing service provider.
 By default, PWA Kit generates a secure link and uses Salesforce Marketing Cloud to forward the link in an email.
 To customize this functionality, describe the mechanism that you want to use to ensure that shoppers get the eight-digit passwordless token generated by SLAS.

-These are three possible options for describing the mechanism to provide a callback URL to SLAS.
-They're described in detail below.
+These are the possible options for describing the mechanism to provide a callback URL to SLAS.
+They're described in detail next.

 • c.
-Use a Custom POST Endpoint in Your PWA Kit Project
+Option 3: Use a Custom POST Endpoint in Your PWA Kit Project

 • Provide any publicly accessible external callback URL that can process the token delivery using the shopper’s email.